-The G-Shock would quickly gain a reputation as the world’s toughest watch, featuring a protective case and an extreme level of shock resistance and toughness that had never been seen before.
-It also featured 200-meter water resistance, a ten year battery, and had the digital functions that remain integral to all G-Shock watches today: stopwatch, countdown timer, 12/24 hour mode, alarm, and light.
-It didn’t become the worldwide sensation it currently is overnight, but the tough G-Shock sport watch filled an untapped niche and continued to grow in popularity and reputation.
-The DW-5000C would evolve into the DW-5600 in 1987 and live on spiritually as the various 5600 models that are still produced today.
+The G-Shock would eventually gain a reputation as the world’s toughest watch, featuring a protective case and an extreme level of shock resistance that had never been seen before.
+It also featured 200-meter water resistance, a 10-year battery, and had the digital functions that remain an integral part of G-Shock watches today: stopwatch, countdown timer, 12/24 hour mode, alarm, and light.
+Though the G-Shock watch filled an untapped niche, initial sales in Japan were sluggish and there was concern about it being discontinued.
+In 1984, Casio released the G-Shock DW-5200 which was featured in a widely-seen commercial being used like a hockey puck.
+The DW-5200 sold well in America, especially with athletes like skateboarders and surfers, and the “Hero” model is credited with popularizing and saving the brand.
+The DW-5000 would eventually evolve into the DW-5600C in 1987 and live on spiritually as the various “square” models that are still produced today.

 The First G-Shock Commercial:

-With the clear success of their resin G-Shock watches, Kikuo Ibe and a team of eight young Casio engineers set out on a new mission to create a metal G-Shock that could be worn for both casual and dress occasions.
+With the success of their resin watches, Kikuo Ibe and a team of eight young Casio engineers set out on a new mission to create a metal G-Shock that could be worn for both casual and dress occasions.
 The result was the MR-G series which launched in 1996.
 Analog models joined the MR-G series in 1997 and laid the foundation for the high-end G-Shock watches of today.

-The G-Shock has sold over 70 million units worldwide and has seen a resurgence after the brand’s 30th anniversary and Casio’s excellent ongoing promotional efforts, including events and collaborations with athletes, artists, and fashion designers.
+G-Shock has sold over 100 million units worldwide and has seen a resurgence after the brand’s 30th anniversary and Casio’s ongoing promotional efforts, including events and collaborations with athletes, artists, musicians, and fashion designers.

 Kikuo Ibe on Inventing G-Shock

 Kikuo Ibe made an appearance on the EVINE shopping network in September 2015 to tell the story of G-Shock in English.
-The following is his story transcribed from that appearance…
+The following is his story transcribed from that appearance.

 “For me the story of G-Shock is one of dreams and challenges.
 My first dream was the challenge of building a very tough watch … years ago on my way to work I dropped a rather precious watch that had been a gift from my father.
 It broke into many pieces.
 Of course, this watch was not Casio.
 At the time, it was felt that a watch should be treated with care, so I decided to develop a tough watch that would not break even if it was dropped.
 This was the beginning of G-Shock.
 At that time, there was a kind of slim case competition in the watch industry, so I decided to test my dream in a secret place.
 The secret place was a restroom in our R&D building.
 I took a standard metal case, found some rubber protection, and threw it from the second floor window.
 Using rubber to make the size of a ball, it worked.
 The size, oh shock!
 So next I started to develop a shock-resistance structure consisting of five steps to protect the engine.
 By having five steps to absorb the shock and protect the engine, the total size of the watch could be reduced dramatically.
 But in the engine itself some of the electronic parts would break and even after reinforcing some parts, other parts would start to break.
 I tested everything I could think of!
-No turn was left unturned.
+No stone was left unturned.
 Never give up!
 Even when faced by the biggest problem.
 This is my principle.
 And then one day in the park I watched a little girl playing with a ball.
 I watched the ball bounce and imagined the ball containing a floating watch engine.
 Suddenly the solution was obvious.
 I came up with the idea to float the watch engine.
 Finally we could develop G-Shock, a shock absorbing structure with five steps and an engine floating structure with point contacts.
 My dream became a reality in 1983.”